Sargent Award for Visiting Scholars

 The Sargent Award enables the Arnold Arboretum to support original research by visiting scholars, foster collegial exchanges and partnerships, and demonstrate the research value of the Arboretum’s collections.

 Awards of up to $5,000 are granted to support research expenses and/or travel expenses associated with the proposed research.
+Awards are not intended to serve as a salary stipend.

 Awards are granted through a competitive review process.
-Selection of recipient(s) will be based on the educational background of the applicant and their readiness to conduct the proposed research; the quality of the proposed research; and the relevance of the proposed research to the living collections of the Arnold Arboretum.
+Selection of recipient(s) will be based on the educational background of the applicant and their readiness to conduct the proposed research; the quality of the proposed research; and the relevance of the proposed research to the collections of the Arnold Arboretum.

 To be considered for an award, online applications should include the following: